 Rome's Roseto Rose Garden on the Aventine Hill is open (almost) only in the month of May (actually it opens on April 21 and closes mid-June.)

 But May is when you will see the roses at their most beautiful and in full bloom.
 It's not only free, but it's usually fairly uncrowded.
 With beautiful views of the Palatine Hill as its backdrop, visiting the Roseto Rose Garden one of my favorite special things to do in Rome in May.

 On the first Sunday of every month, state-run museums and archeological sites are free for everyone.
 (The Domus Aurea is NOT free.)

 You can expect the Colosseum/Forum/Palatine to be pretty much a mob scene.
 I'd highly recommend visiting some lesser-visited sites, like the Palazzo Altemps or Castel Sant'Angelo.
 For a complete list of free sites/monuments, visit the Rome Tourist Board.

 In early May, you may visit hundreds of buildings, palazzos, ruins and monuments in and around Rome for free.
 Weekend of May 6-7 2017.

 The project is called Open House Roma, and includes a wide range of properties, from contemporary to ancient.
 The site is only in Italian, but you can see photos of the many places you can visit, and if you click on any one, it will open a map of where it is.

-On the weekend of May 21 and 22, the ADSI (Associazione Dimore Storiche Antiche) holds its annual "Open Courtyards" event.
+The ADSI (Associazione Dimore Storiche Antiche) holds its annual "Open Courtyards" event.
 This means you may visit courtyards of historic palazzos and private residences not normally open to the public.